Nitrates

 - Reassess chest pain and blood pressure after each sublingual dose.

-- Screen for absolute interaction risk with recent PDE-5 inhibitor use (for example sildenafil-class agents within about 24 hours in this source context).
+- Screen for absolute interaction risk with recent PDE-5 inhibitor use (for example sildenafil-class agents within about 24 hours).

-- Assess contraindication patterns including severe anemia, increased intracranial pressure, hypersensitivity, and circulatory failure.
+- Assess contraindication patterns including severe anemia, increased intracranial pressure, hypersensitivity, right ventricular infarction history, hypertrophic cardiomyopathy, and circulatory failure.

 Nursing Interventions